Robert P. Aitken Farm House

-Robert P. Aitken Farm House is an Italianate residence in Flint Township, Michigan.
+Robert P. Aitken Farm House is an Italianate residence in Flint Township, Michigan, United States.
 The house was listed on the National Register of Historic Places on November 26, 1982.

 Description

 The house has several excellent qualities of the Italianate style.
 The main portion of the house is two stories tall, with paired eavesline brackets, a hip roof, and a cupola.
 The cupola has delicate scrollwork brackets in the corners, rounded arch windows, and paired brackets under the eaves.
-The house has two additions with gable roofs and eyebrow windows, indicating Greek Revival architecture, so there is some speculation that those additions were earlier parts of the structure.
+The house has two additions with gable roofs and eyebrow windows, indicating Greek Revival architecture, so there is some speculation that those additions were earlier parts of the structure (picture shown to the right.)